aniru-dh21/Two-Factor-Authentication-Flask/README.md

 3. **Extra Security Check:** Before granting access, our website throws in an additional hurdle: users need to provide an OTP (One-Time Password) displayed on their authenticator app.
 This ensures they're not just entering the password but also confirming their identify with a unique, time-sensitive code.

+4. **Validation and Authorization:** The user inputs the received OTP into our platform.
+The system then double-checks this OTP against the expected code, validating the information.
+If the OTP matches, it's like handing over the secret handshake, granting the user access to their account.

 ## File Structure after development

 ```